The Minetta Review’s Fall 2012 issue, (re)awakening, is accessible through the Issuu service. Click here to read!

 When I found out that, one building over, there really was such a thing—the University Archives—I dragged the previous editor Emily to the tenth floor of Bobst Library.
 A graduate student answered the doorbell and led us down a corridor lined with shelves of historical records.
 After submitting a request to access the Minetta Review archive, we found ourselves seated in a reading area among weathered statues, architectural models, and cabinets of artifacts.
 My focus came to a copper bust, whose verdigrised left eye consigned me to a stupor.
 All of eternity, contracted to an instant, elapsed before I broke the hold—maybe only a minute had elapsed, but I couldn’t be sure: the grandfather clock in the corner insisted that it was always 6:20.

 As I raised an eyebrow to a preserved cigarette-butt receptacle, the first of three archival cartons was presented to us, and our fingers flipped gently through everyMinetta Review ever published.
-Within the inaugural 1974 issue, we stumbled upon our creation story and an answer to the question, “What the fuck is a minetta?”
+Within the inaugural 1974 issue, we stumbled upon our creation story and an answer to the question, “What is a minetta?”
 Now, if we were face-to-face, you might ask, “But, Josh.
 Don’t you suppose a Google search might have done the trick?”
 Um.

 Not since the 2009 Dinosaur edition had the Review given its readership a themed issue, but our prose editor Diana suggested that a theme should come of the rediscovery.
 And now, this assemblage of writing and artwork is sent forth under an ambitious banner: (re)awakening.
 This issue marks the spirit of exhuming the Minetta corpus and brings some New York City history back to life.
 You’ll find Greenwich Village archival pieces, an essay that recounts the awakening of sexual discourse, another that tackles the awakening of social media, a collection of illustrations that bring us to the moments before bedtime, and excerpts that herald the opening of our submissions inbox to playwrights.
 We didn’t require all contributors to submit according to the theme, but I’m sure that, with enough stretching, all the content exhibits a hint of the appropriate subtext.